Pueblo

 where I was privileged to study under Ansel Adams, Minor White,

-Judy Dater, Jack Welpott, Frederick Summers and several other famous
+Judy Dater, Jack Welpott, Frederick Summers and several other well-known

 photographers.
 I saw how different the colors, terrain and the light

 of the Southwest were from my home in New England.
-I've returned
+(Photo:

 I

-in it.
+it.
 I thought it was nice but I never purchased.
-Then, on
+Then, on a visit

-a visit to Chimayo, New Mexico, I met Joseph Sisneros, director
+to Chimayo, New Mexico, I met Joseph Sisneros, director of the Rancho

-of the Rancho de Chimayo Collection, who generously spent hours
+de Chimayo Collection, who generously spent hours explaining the

-and respects Nature, I could not help but be captivated.
+and as a person who loves and respects Nature, I could not help

 Today,

-smell pinion and cedar smoldering; see a seemingly endless horizon
+and cedar smoldering; see a seemingly endless horizon filled with

-filled with turquoise skies and muted pastel colored hills; mesas
+turquoise skies and muted pastel colored hills; mesas and canyons;

-and canyons; and the crisp, dry morning air warming as the sun begins
+and the crisp, dry morning air warming as the sun begins to cast

-to cast its light on the earth after a cool dessert night.
-Holding
+its light on the earth after a cool dessert night.
+Holding this

-this pottery reconnects us with Mother Earth and the natural order.
+pottery reconnects us with Mother Earth and the natural order.
+The

-The stress and fear inherent to the world of men and women in the
+stress and fear inherent to the world of men and women in the 21st

-21st century seem to fade into the background.
-It's a bit of magic
+century seem to fade into the background.
+It's a bit of magic and

-and this pottery is the medium through which Mother Earth and the
+this pottery is the medium through which Mother Earth and the human

 Pueblo